 (iii) is subject to the same disciplinary procedures and sanctions as those to which a private practitioner is subject.

-(3) Nothing in this section affects any right to practise as, or perform the functions of, a practitioner, or any right of audience, that the Director or a practitioner who is a member of the staff has apart from this section.
+(3) Nothing in this section affects any right to practise as, or perform the functions of, a legal practitioner, or any right of audience, that the Director or a legal practitioner who is a member of the staff has apart from this section.

-(4) The provisions of Part 10 of the Legal Practice Act 2003 do not apply to or in relation to the Director or a practitioner who is a member of the staff.
+(4) Part 9 of the Legal Profession Act 2008 does not apply to or in relation to the Director or a legal practitioner who is a member of staff.

 [Section 61 amended by No. 65 of 2003 s.
-47(9), (10).]
+47(9), (10); No. 21 of 2008 s.
+674(28)-(31).]

 62. Solicitor on the record

-(1) Where legal services are being performed on behalf of an assisted person by the Director or a practitioner who is a member of the staff and any signature by a practitioner acting for the assisted person is required or permitted for the purpose of any proceeding in which the assisted person is a party, or is required or wishes to file or produce any document, the signature of the Director followed by the title “Director of Legal Aid” shall be sufficient.
+(1) Where legal services are being performed on behalf of an assisted person by the Director or a legal practitioner who is a member of the staff and any signature by a legal practitioner acting for the assisted person is required or permitted for the purpose of any proceeding in which the assisted person is a party, or is required or wishes to file or produce any document, the signature of the Director followed by the title “Director of Legal Aid” shall be sufficient.

-(2) The Director may authorise any member of the staff who is a practitioner to sign documents for the purposes referred to in subsection (1) and the signature of a person so authorised followed by the words “on behalf of the Director of Legal Aid” or “for Director of Legal Aid” shall be sufficient for those purposes.
+(2) The Director may authorise any member of the staff who is a legal practitioner to sign documents for the purposes referred to in subsection (1) and the signature of a person so authorised followed by the words “on behalf of the Director of Legal Aid” or “for Director of Legal Aid” shall be sufficient for those purposes.

 [Section 62 amended by No. 113 of 1978 s.
-10.]
+10; No. 21 of 2008 s.
+674(32) and (33).]

 Part VIIA — Consultative committees